-The school YPI proposes will work with parents, teachers and community partners to offer innovative models of and strategies for learning.
-These collaborative approaches will result in increased academic achievement, monitored by rigorous accountability measures, for students and family members, through the mechanism of distinct small learning communities.
+Families In Schools is very pleased to support the Youth Policy Institute (YPI) in their Public School Choice Application as a community school in a partnership model.
+The proposed school will work with parents, teachers and community residents to offer innovative iDesign and Pilot School models of learning.
+These approaches will bring increased academic achievement and rigorous accountability measures for students and family members in four small learning communities at the school site.